tejaasreddy001/Techtrend/README.md

-#TechTrend - Streamlining Job Search
+# TechTrend - Streamlining Job Search

+Please review the Final Project Report CPSC 597.pdf or Final Project Report CPSC 597.docx to know more about the project and architecture

+## About the Project

 In comparing our proposed solution with current advances in job boards, it becomes evident that traditional platforms have inherent limitations.
 The conventional model relies on job seekers to proactively identify and acquire the skills demanded by employers and apply for each jobs individually, resulting in a time-consuming and often inefficient process.
 The persistence of fraudulent job postings and the inability to ensure real-time accuracy in the job listings further amplify the challenges faced by both candidates and recruiters.
 My proposed solution acknowledges these limitations and aims to usher in a paradigm shift by addressing the root causes of inefficiencies in the current system.

-Please review the Final Project Report CPSC 597.pdf or Final Project Report CPSC 597.docx to know more about the project and architecture

-Steps to run the project

-To establish the Hadoop cluster and activate Apache Kafka for data ingestion, as well as Apache Zookeeper for resource management, follow these commands.

-1. Install Angular, Flask, Hadoop and Setup MongoDB database in the techtrend.techtrend_user.json or echtrend.techtrend_user_db.json format.
+### Built With

+- Angular
+- Flask
-2. Hadoop Setup
+- Hadoop
+- MongoDB database
+- Python
+- Beautiful Soup
+- scikit-learn
+- Colab

+## Getting Started

-Install Hadoop, Apache Kafka and A
+1. Setup Hadoop, Apache Kafka and Apache Zookeeper

 # start-all.sh
 The following services are initiated:
 • Data Node: Responsible for data storage within a Hadoop cluster node.